adri-standard/adri/docs/Methodology.md

 ## Methodology Evolution

 This methodology is designed to evolve through community input.
 We welcome contributions to refine the dimensions, scoring system, and assessment approach.

+## Purpose & Test Coverage

+**Why this file exists**: Defines the core assessment methodology and scoring framework for ADRI, establishing how data quality is measured across five dimensions specifically for AI agent use cases.

+**Key responsibilities**:
+- Define the five assessment dimensions and their scoring
+- Establish scoring criteria and interpretation guidelines
+- Explain explicit vs implicit assessment approaches
+- Provide the overall index calculation methodology
+- Guide practical use and evolution of the framework

+**Test coverage**: This document's methodology, scoring systems, and assessment approaches should be verified by tests documented in [Methodology_test_coverage.md](./test_coverage/Methodology_test_coverage.md)